A Person Dies from Oral Cancer Every Hour

 Supporting Our Community.

 During April we will donate all proceeds from Velscope to the 3rd Annual Oral Cancer Foundation 5k Walk/Run in memory of Peter McGee Hoffman.
 The 5K is on April 22.
-Details here if you would like to sponsor or participate in the race.

 Why is Oral Cancer Awareness Critical?